Tanya-Val/Tanya-Val-OC-Project-5/README.md

 A “confirmation” page:

    -An order confirmation message thanking the user for their order and displaying the order number sent by the API

+###On this project, you should only use Vanilla JavaScript code (pure JavaScript).
+The use of any JavaScript libraries or frameworks (such as React, Angular, Vue or jQuery) is prohibited for this project.